MFlisar/Lumberjack/documentation/docs/index.md

 {% include 'platforms.md' %}

-!!! note

-    iOS would be supported theoretically, but currently I don't know iOS and don't own an apple device - the problem is only that I can't replace `ThreadLocal` and `StackTraceElement` in a non jvm environment.
-Additionally the console logging would need an iOS implementation as well.
-If you know how this can be done and want to contribute, that would be much appreciated.

 * (1) notification and feedback module are android specific modules and therefor only support android
 * (2) the viewer module is and older view based module that just supports android based on its nature
 * (3) timber is only supported on android and therefor those modules are android only modules as well